Electronic waste in New Zealand: eDay

 eDay was a nationwide collection programme for electronic waste which ran from 2006 to 2010 in up to 53 different locations.
 An estimated total of 3200 tonnes of electronic waste were collected and recycled.
 The 1000 tonnes collected in 2008 equates to approximately 10% of electrical and electronic devices imported in a year and less than 5% of historic electronic waste.
 The event did not run in 2011 or any subsequent year, because the government ceased to provide funding.

 CR E-Days

 As of 2020 E-waste recycler Computer Recycling Ltd facilitates 'CR E-Days' hosted at different community locations in Auckland throughout each year.
-These are drive-thru electronic waste recycling events, allowing visitors to unload and recycling old, unwanted or broken tech or electronic equipment.
-Due to Community participation in CR E-Days, Computer Recycling has able to collect and divert over 300,000 kilos of discarded electronic waste otherwise destined for landfill.
+These are drive-thru electronic waste recycling events, allowing visitors to unload and recycle old, unwanted or broken tech or electronic equipment.
+Due to community participation in CR E-Days, Computer Recycling has been able to collect and divert over 300,000 kilos of discarded electronic waste otherwise destined for landfill.

+TechCollect NZ

+TechCollect NZ Limited is a member-based, not-for-profit organisation established to support the development of an effective regulated product stewardship system for e-products in Aotearoa New Zealand.
+It has operated a free voluntary national collection and recycling scheme since November 2018, partnering with industry members including major technology companies to fund and deliver services.
+The scheme collects end-of-life information and communications technology (ICT) equipment through a retail drop-off network primarily comprising Noel Leeming stores, with additional collection points at Warehouse Stationery stores and through partnerships with local councils.
+Collected equipment is processed through certified recycling partners operating to the AS/NZS 5377 standard for the collection, storage, transport and treatment of end-of-life electrical and electronic equipment.